ypetya/web-components-maturity-checker/readme.md

 # What is this?

-A small go command line application which displays statistics for analyzing api flexibility and support decisions on major version updates and consolidation of a component library.
+A small go command line application which displays statistics for analyzing api flexibility to support decisions on major version updates and consolidation of a component library.

 ## What it does